vesellov/bitdust.docs.old/identity_server.md

 ## Install and configure apache2

+Lets setup a hostname on your machine if you did not do it before:

+    sudo hostname -b my-own-identity-server.com

-First install Apache server if you do not have it yet on your machine:
+And you will need to install Apache server if you do not have it yet on your machine:

     sudo apt-get install apache2